nestjs/docs.nestjs.com/content/guards.md

 app.useGlobalGuards(new RolesGuard());
 ```

-> **Notice** The `useGlobalGuards()` method doesn't set up guards for gateways and microservices (whereas hybrid app is being used).
+> warning **Notice** The `useGlobalGuards()` method doesn't set up guards for gateways and microservices (whereas hybrid app is being used).

 The global guards are used across the whole application, for every controller and every route handler.
-In terms of dependency injection, global guards registered from the outside of any module (as in the previous example above) cannot inject dependencies since they don't belong to any module.
+In terms of the dependency injection, global guards registered from the outside of any module (as in the previous example above) cannot inject dependencies since they don't belong to any module.
 In order to solve this issue, you can set up a guard **directly from any module** using following construction:

 ```typescript
 @@filename(app.module)